We Provide 24/7 Call and Chat Services for Drug Rehab Centers to Ensure Comprehensive Care and Assistance

 You must be able to run an online VOB while the caller is on the line (on the first call) if they have their insurance card.
 An online VOB is about 80% accurate.
 It gives you enough info to ask the right questions.
 It will provide information like deductibles, out-of-pocket max, out-of-network benefits, and co-pay percentages.

 When someone doesn’t have their insurance card handy, find out where they got their insurance.
 It is crucial you do this without insulting them.
-You will hear things like I got my insurance from an employer, a spouse’s employer, or parent — right off the bat, you have got a higher quality lead.
+You will hear things like I got my insurance from an employer, a spouse’s employer, or parent — right off the bat, you have a higher quality lead.
 The next thing to discover is the insurer’s name and whether the policy is a PPO or HMO.
+Our call training ensures that all our staff members know how to politely and efficiently gather this information.

 Nothing builds trust like sharing a personal recovery story in common with the caller.
 Most callers are calling for a loved one.
 They want to hear that you have put a significant other, child, or sibling into treatment, and it worked.
 You need a personal story for every situation.
-Build trust and report.
+At 800 Recovery Hub, we prioritize building trust and reporting.

 Treatment is not a one-call close.
 It is far from it.
 Getting a client into treatment, especially from out of state, takes 10-25 outgoing calls and 5 to 50 texts.
 You must stay constantly engaged with the client and their family, as 14,000 other treatment centers are clamoring for your client.

-Some inquiries come from Monday to Friday from 9 A.M. to 5 P.M., but most questions regarding treatment typically come in on the weekends and Monday through Friday between 5 PM and 11 PM.
+Some inquiries come from Monday to Friday from 9 A.M. to 5 P.M., but most questions regarding treatment typically come in on the weekends and Monday through Friday between 5 P.M. and 11 P.M.
 You must be available 16 hours a day, seven days a week, to make and receive calls, texts, and chats.
+Our rehab call center provides round-the-clock support.

-I am on an airplane with my family on the way to a wedding.
-I have been writing this and other documents while using the airline’s internet for texting emails.
-I have sent and received about 30 texts in the last two hours with two clients and several treatment centers.
-Both clients got approved for the treatment and arranged for their assessment call.
+For example, this content was written by our founder, Bruce, while he was on an airplane with his family on the way to a wedding.
+He had been writing this and other documents using the airline’s internet to send emails.
+He sent and received about 30 texts over the course of two hours with two clients and several treatment centers.
+Both clients were approved for the treatment, and their assessment call was arranged.

 A separate phone number and system should be set up for the phone number on the website and all marketing pieces.
-Sometimes, you need multiple phones with different area codes to call from to chase addicts down.
+Sometimes, you need multiple phones with different area codes to call from to chase people with an addiction down.

 When a call or chat comes in, a CCC needs to be able to identify the source of that call at that second.
 Was it an SEO web call, PPC Web Call, YouTube, Radio, or TV?
 Knowing the source will tell you what the sense of urgency is, and second, it helps you track the results that matter to the admission conversion rate.
 This is the only way to monitor advertising effectively.